Online contracts: formation and terms

 Electronic signatures and online contracts

-An electronic signature is the electronic equivalent of a written signature.
+An electronic signature is the digital equivalent of a written signature.
 They provide assurance that the authors and signatories of e-mails or electronic files are who they claim to be.

 Why use electronic signatures?